On this edition of No Holds Barred, host Eddie Goldman once again spoke with the writer, web show host, MMA fighter, and wrestler, Antonio Graceffo

-We spoke with them by Skype Tuesday.
+We spoke with him by phone Wednesday.

 The PodOmatic Podcast Player app is available for free, both for Android at Google Play, and for iOS on the App Store.